cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 To use data from Cytoscape networks in an external application, the data has to be exported.
 As a Cytoscape network consists of a number of different types of data, there are options in Cytoscape for each exportable data type.
-These options can be found on the
+These options (Network, Table, Styles) can be found on the
 ***File | Export*** submenu (shown above).

 ### Network

 ![network\_export\_dialog.png](_static/images/Export/network_export_dialog.png)

-The first option on the Export menu is Network, which can be used to export network data.
-Netowkr data includes the nodes and edges in the network, and also will include data attributes and visual information if the chosen format supports it (like XGMML).
-This data can be exported in a number of formats, including:
+The first option on the Export menu is Network, which is used to export network data.
+Network data includes the nodes and edges in the network, and also will include data attributes and visual information if the chosen format supports it (like XGMML).
+Network data can be exported in a number of formats, including:

 * SIF (Simple Interaction Format)
 * NNF (Nested Network Format)